My name is Mutahi Ngunyi, citizen number 4855678. I am previously from the Gema Nation, before becoming a Kenyan. And my vote is a big fat No.

-- Yes supporters wish to buy peace.
-But they are deluded by the ‘letter’ of this law
+Those voting Yes are doing so to buy peace.
+At least this is true of the poor.
+But they are deluded by the “letter” of this law.

 But why is this naive in a childish way?
 To pass, this draft will need the goodwill of these institutions.
 And, in the absence of dialogue, these players have gone underground.
 This is why there is a thread that runs through the sabotage to the review.